MartijnOei/Bowerbird/README.md

 # Bowerbird
 Bowerbird is a Python package that performs agglomerative hierarchical clustering (AHC) with smart statistical follow-up analyses.
 It also generates publication-ready visuals.

+Bowerbirds, or _Ptilonorhynchidae,_ display complex courtship behaviour.
+In order to attract a mate, they form clusters of objects with similar properties (colours, mostly).

 # Install

 # Quick start